Who Pays My Medical Bills in a Car Accident?

 - The at-fault party or insurance carrier cannot limit your access to healthcare or direct your medical treatment.

-Please consult with an experienced injury attorney to ensure your rights are protected and maximize your financial recovery.
+Consult with an experienced injury attorney to ensure your rights are protected and maximize your financial recovery.
+Individuals who have suffered injuries as a result of a car accident will have to file their case before the statute of limitations for car accidents in their state.